Why is it important that accreditation be done by an independent board?

 Will there be educational requirements or other prerequisites in order to take the exam?

-We will not require any specific certificates, college degrees or professional experience as prerequisites to become an AIGG.
+For the initial rollout of the program, we will not require any specific certificates, college degrees or professional experience as prerequisites to become an AIGG.
 Many of the best IGGs in the world are self-taught, and we believe what you know is much more important than how or where you learned it.
+However, as education and training opportunities in this field continue to develop, we may add an educational requirement in the future.

 |